hclimente/hclimente.github.io/_posts/2023-04-03-mendelian-randomization.md

   enabled: true
 ---

 Randomized controlled trials (RCTs) are the gold standard to establish if an intervention **causes** an outcome.
-The key procedure involves performing the intervention on a random subset of the subjects, and comparing the outcomes between the ones that received the intervention and those who didn't.
-With a large enough sample size, the treatment and control groups should be similar in all regards except for the treatment variable.
-And hence any difference between the groups must be attributable to the intervention, regardless of any other confounding variables that are not under experimental control.
+The magic lies in randomly assigning subjects to either the intervention or control group.
+A sufficiently large sample ensuresany other confounding variables are evenly distributed.
+Thus, observed differences must be due to the intervention, and not to any other variables not under experimental control.

-A key question in biology is if and how an exposure, like the protein expression of a gene, causes a complex phenotype.
-However, using RCTs to study this issue would quite challenging technically.
-Oh, and ethically abhominable.
+A key question in biology is whether and how an exposure, like the protein expression of a gene, causes a complex phenotype.
+However, using RCTs to study this issue would be quite challenging technically—and ethically abominable.
 Hence, we need to make do with _observational_ studies.
-Crucially, observational studies cannot directly prove causality: they can produce biased estimates and be affected by unknown confounders and reverse causality.
+Crucially, observational studies cannot directly prove causality, since they are plagued by biases, unknown confounders and reverse causality.

 # Enter Mendelian Randomization

-Interestingly, [genetic variants](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) are equivalent to a randomized treatment when comparing siblings.
+Interestingly, [genetic variants](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) are akin to a randomized treatment when comparing siblings.
 Which allele each sibling gets is randomized at conception and fixed throughout life, making them unaffected by confounders.
 While there are exceptions ([linkage disequilibrium](https://en.wikipedia.org/wiki/Linkage_disequilibrium) and [population structure](<https://en.wikipedia.org/wiki/Population_structure_(genetics)>) to the former, and [canalization](<https://en.wikipedia.org/w/index.php?title=Canalization_(genetics)>) to the latter), when this assumption holds, we can indeed estimate causality.
-However many observational studies are carried out in the general population, where the distribution of variants is not completely randomized.
+However, many observational studies are carried out in the general population, where the distribution of variants is not completely randomized.
 For instance, due to assortative mating, people with similar heritable phenotypes will tend to... mate.
-However, when [certain assumptions are met](#key-assumptions-and-how-to-verify-them), the SNP distribution in the population mimics randomization.
+However even in the general population and as long as [certain assumptions are met](#key-assumptions-and-how-to-verify-them) the distribution of SNPs mimics a random assignment.
 Mendelian Randomization (MR) exploits this fact to estimate the causal effect of an exposure on an outcome using genetic variants, often SNPs.

 Remember: our goal is to precisely estimate the effect of an exposure on a trait.
 However, the presence of confounders that are either unobserved or difficult to measure makes this impossible.
-An instrument, such as the SNP, is a variable that modifies the exposure and is not affected by the confounders.
+An instrument, such as a SNP in MR, is our way out of this: it is a variable that modifies the exposure and is not affected by the confounders.
 Or, more graphically:

 ```mermaid
 ---